AppDaemon APIs

 value, they can be negative to denote a random offset before and event, or positive to denote a random offset after an event.Examples

-Run 45 minutes before sunset.
+Run 45 minutes before sunrise.

 >>> self.run_at_sunrise(self.sun, offset = datetime.timedelta(minutes = -45).total_seconds())